YangkaiRen/Kai_Profolio/README.md

 # Yangkai Ren

-I am a highly motivated data analyst offering proficient capability in data processing, data modeling, data visualization with the problem-solving capability and strong can-do mindset, well-developed communication, and keen analytical interest.
+I am a highly motivated data analyst offering proficient capability in data processing, data modeling, data visualization with problem-solving capability and a strong can-do mindset, well-developed communication, and keen analytical interest.

-I am full of this enthusiasm and curiosity because I do want to explore this unknown world, and data is quite such an interesting way to satisfy my eager to find, explore and enable me to be inspired.
+I am full of this enthusiasm and curiosity because I do want to explore this unknown world, and data is quite such an interesting way to satisfy my eagerness to find, explore and enable me to be inspired.

-Core Competencies:
-Data Analysis • Data Visualization • Data modeling techniques • Communication
+Core Competencies: Data Analysis • Data Visualization • Data modeling techniques • Communication

 Contect:
 yren.allen@gmail.com
 [LinkedIn](https://www.linkedin.com/in/yangkai-ren-441b64145/)

 ________________________________________________________________________________________________________________________________________________________________